College & Career Planning

 This workshop allows students to brainstorm, write, and refine a personal statement essay required for UC or private college applications.
 Students will have several opportunities to work one-on-one with instructors and revise their drafts:

-- Submit the attached registration form(s) before the end of business Thursday, September 13 to be entered in a random lottery for placement in your choice of class dates, times and locations.
+- There will be a two-week window to submit the registration form(s) to be entered in a random lottery for placement in your choice of class dates, times and locations.
 Many classes will fill up; registrations received after the deadline will be enrolled in classes on a space-available basis.

 - Cost for each course is $150.
 Scholarships are available to those who qualify; see Financial Aid Application form for more information.